Caltrain Modernization Program: Inaugural service

 On August 10, 2024, Caltrain concluded its tests of the Stadler KISS on the line with a non-revenue special run from 4th and King to Diridon Station and back.
 Caltrain Board Chair Dev Davis, Governor Gavin Newsom, Federal Railroad Administration chair Amit Bose, U.S. Senator Alex Padilla, U.S. Representatives Nancy Pelosi, Kevin Mullin and Anna Eshoo, California State Transportation Agency chief Toks Omishakin, noted transit advocates and state legislators Phil Ting and Scott Wiener, and the mayors of San Francisco and San Jose, London Breed and Matt Mahan, respectively, were among the passengers.
 Revenue service began the next day, and was scheduled to ramp up to its highest frequency by September 21.
 On that date, Caltrain held a celebration to mark the launch of the new schedule, and offered free rides throughout the day.

+Trip times were shortened thanks to the faster acceleration of the new electric multiple-unit trains.
+A scheduled local train trip from San Jose Tamien to San Francisco 4th and King was shortened from 115 minutes with a diesel train to 83 minutes with electric service, an improvement of 32 minutes.
+Electric express trains improved trip times despite adding more stops - a 7-stop diesel express train from San Jose Diridon to San Francisco 4th and King was scheduled at 66 minutes, while a 10-stop electric express train went down to 59 minutes despite making more stops.